FamilyShield is a special service offered by OpenDNS, meant for home users who want to block inappropriate websites.

 FamilyShield will always block domains that are categorized in our system as: Tasteless, Proxy/Anonymizer, Sexuality and Pornography.

 Unlike our standard Home service, you don't need a registered network or an account to use FamilyShield.

 1. Open the preferences for your router.

-If you're like us, and you set the router password long ago and cannot remember it now, you can often reset the password to the manufacturer default by pressing a button on the router itself.
+If you set the router password long time ago and cannot remember it now, you can often reset the password to the manufacturer default by pressing a button on the router itself.

 Or preferences may be set via specific application for your router, which you installed on your computer when you added the router.

 2. Find the DNS server settings.